REditorSupport/vscode-R/README.md

 ## What's new in 3.0.0-rc

-Version 3.0.0 introduces a major architectural shift for session watching:

-* **`sess` R Package**: Replaces the legacy file-based IPC with a modern, in-memory WebSocket architecture using JSON-RPC 2.0.
-* **Better Performance and Reliability**: No more OS-level file watchers.
-    Communication is faster and more robust.
-* **Automatic Installation**: The extension will prompt you to install the `sess` package when you start an R session if it is not available.

-See the [sess package README](./sess/README.md) for more details on the protocol.
+v3.0.0 of the R Extension for VS Code is a major release.
+It introduces a significant architectural change via the [**`sess`**](./sess/README.md) R package, which powers faster and more robust communication with the underlying R session. `sess` is bundled with the extension and installed automatically if it is missing or outdated, so no manual setup is needed.

 ## Quickstart